Aspirin, sodium bicarbonate, and citric acid (Oral)

 - To prevent side effects caused by too much sodium in the body, you may need to limit the amount of sodium in the foods you eat.
 Some foods that contain large amounts of sodium are canned soup, canned vegetables, pickles, ketchup, green and ripe (black) olives, relish, frankfurters and other sausage-type meats, soy sauce, and carbonated beverages.
 If you have any questions about this, check with your health care professional.

-Before you have any medical tests, tell the person in charge that you are taking aspirin, sodium bicarbonate, and citric acid.
+Before you have any medical tests, tell the person in charge that you are taking this medicine.
 The results of some tests may be affected by the aspirin in this combination medicine.

 For diabetic patients: